jotaijs/jotai-devtools/README.md

     // Private atoms are used internally in atoms like `atomWithStorage` or `atomWithLocation`, etc. to manage state.
     // Defaults to `false`
     shouldShowPrivateAtoms?: boolean;
+    // Expands the JSON tree view on initial render on Atom Viewer tab, Timeline tab, etc.
+    // Defaults to `false`
+    shouldExpandJsonTreeViewInitially?: boolean;
   };
 };
 ```